BlockchainCommons/GordianCosigner-iOS/Docs/Scenarios.md

 ## Scenario: Self-sovereign Account

 In a _self-sovereign account_, a user utilizes a multi-sig account to ensure the safety and security of his funds.
-He does so by creating a 2-of-3 multisignature account where he controls all three of the keys himself, but where he separates them in an intelligent way to ensure their safety.
+He does so by creating a 2-of-3 multisignature account where he controls all three of the keys himself, but where he partitions them in an intelligent way to ensure their safety.

 1. Key #1 is generated as a seed on the phone and left there.
 2. Key #2 is generated as a seed on the phone, but after the BIP39 mnemonic phrase is recorded in steel and the multi-sig account is created, the seed is deleted from the phone.